-Liberal Arts In Focus courses, offered for three weeks each May, help students to explore a variety of topics in a total immersion experience that deepens their academic study and creative work, strengthens their foundation for graduate and professional study, and provides valuable experience for work in every sector of the economy.
+Liberal Arts In Focus courses, offered for three weeks each August and May, help students to explore a variety of topics in a total immersion experience that deepens their academic study and creative work, strengthens their foundation for graduate and professional study, and provides valuable experience for work in every sector of the economy.

-Liberal Arts In Focus Courses for MAY 2017
+Liberal Arts In Focus Courses from 2017

 Offered in partnership with the “Middlebury College C.V.
 Starr School Abroad in Cameroon”, this three weeks In Focus course will provide an overview and immersion into of the history, culture, languages and the politics of development in French-speaking Africa.
 It allows students to step on the African continent and experience daily life in a multicultural and multilingual society.
 The first part of the course takes place on the Ripon College campus and consists of an intensive introduction to Cameroon and Africa through lectures, film screenings, discussions, and research.
 Drawing on multidisciplinary perspectives and sources – history, culture, geo-strategy, politics, and the media, the course enables students to analyze, criticize and debunk the stereotypical myths associated with the African continent in Western imagination.
 Through the study of the continuing relationships between France and her former African colonies, students will learn how cultural differences, tampering with foreign affairs, international oppression and dominance have formed and continue to impact contemporary Sub-Saharan Africa.
 During these introductory meetings, students define a specific photo-essay project to conduct while abroad.
 The second part of the course unfolds as an experiential trip to Cameroon where students will discover the realities behind the stereotypical images of Africa.
 Participants stay both in hotels and with host families with whom they are able to practice their language skills, deepen their understanding of the local culture, and further explore the politics of development as well as economic opportunities offered by Francophone African countries.
 Assessments will consist of two tests, a daily journal (photo-essay), and one final paper (personal project).
 Cross-listed as Anthropology 200.01, French 300.01, Global Studies 200.01, History 200.02, and Politics & Government 200.02